Unofficial Timeline

 • At some point by 1998, Knott sold the rights to The Grape Prophet and Screaming Brittle Siren to Rob Woolsey’s Lion Communications because he needed some cash.
 The re-issues were delayed due to internal conflicts at the company that bought them.[37]

 • The original idea for an album called Life of David came from Brian Ray, Crystal Lewis’ husband around 1998.
 Ray gave Knott some money for the album.[44]
+They signed Knott for one album based on the strength of the song “Chameleon” alone.[66]
 The first version of Life of David was early surf music beat and jungle drum exotica.
 Rocketfish was the name of his backing band.
 Knott felt it sounded good without vocals, but was having trouble coming up the vocals because it was a strange approach.[37]

 • Knott met Dennis Danell of Social Distortion through a friend in 1998.
 They decided to form a band called Strung Gurus.
 They started working together recording songs at Social Distortion’s studio in Fullerton, California in October of 1998.
 Violent Femmes and Bob Dylan were major influences.[38]
 Knott also says that the Strung Gurus are a mixture between Strip Cycle and Rocket and a Bomb.[39]
 It also turns out that Knott’s mother is the music director at a Catholic church in Newport Beach where Dannell and his family attend.[38]